hsachinraj/GitHub-AzureDevOps/readme.md

 You will need to perform these steps prior to presenting this demo.

-1. Login to the virtual machine
+\[\] 1.
+Login to the virtual machine.

-1. Open Edge and go to [https://github.com/Microsoft/ContosoAir/](https://github.com/Microsoft/ContosoAir/).
+\[\] 1.
+Open Edge and go to [https://github.com/Microsoft/ContosoAir/](https://github.com/Microsoft/ContosoAir/).

-1. We will fork this repo.
+\[\] 1.
+We will fork this repo.
 Select **Fork** and select your account.
 You will be prompted to enter your credentials and enter the authentication code if you have 2FA enabled for your account

-1. Once the repo is forked, clone the GitHub repo locally and open it in Visual Studio Code.
+\[\] 1.
+Once the repo is forked, clone the GitHub repo locally and open it in Visual Studio Code.

+      \[\] 1.
+Start Visual Studio Code.
+Press **Ctrl+Shift+P** to bring the Command Palette and enter **Git: Clone** to clone the Git repository.

+      \[\] 1.
+You will be asked for the URL of the remote repository (this will be the URL to your forked repository which should be something like https://github.com/{youraccount}/ContosoAir) and the parent directory under which to put the local repository

-1. Login to your Azure portal using the credentials provided in the **resources** tab
+\[\] 1.
+Login to your Azure portal using the credentials below:
+    **Email or Phone:** lab.CloudPortalCredential(0).Username
+    **Password:** **Email or Phone:** lab.CloudPortalCredential(0).Password

-1. Open a new tab and navigate to [https://dev.azure.com](https://dev.azure.com) and select **Start for free**
+\[\] 1.
+Open a new tab and navigate to [https://dev.azure.com](https://dev.azure.com) and select **Start for free** to create a new Azure DevOps org/account.

-1. Enter the same credentials you entered to login to Azure.
+\[\] 1.
+Enter the same credentials you entered to login to Azure.

-1. Create a new Azure DevOps project, preferably named something like  "ContosoAir".
+1. Create a new Azure DevOps project, preferably named something like **"ContosoAir"**.

+     > [!note] You will need create a new one so that we can deploy it to the subscription provisioned for the lab.
+If you want to use your existing Azure DevOps account, you should deploy it to your own subscription.

 ============